We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 The Quick CX 3 hybrid bike is a good choice for you if you are a beginner and you simply need a bicycle to ride.

-If you want to start commuting to work more often, shedding a few pounds off your belly, or start riding with your friends and family, Cannondale Quick CX 3 will make you happy for $700.
+If you want to start commuting to work more often, shed a few pounds off your belly, or start riding with your friends and family, Cannondale Quick CX 3 will make you happy for just $825.

 But, if you want to cover hundreds of miles every month, push hard to challenge and improve your fitness, and climb a bunch of hills, you should probably get one of the more expensive models.